Sharpening Part 2 – The Journey

 In the case of hand-forged (teuchi 手打) blades, this lamination is made by forge-welding the two types of metal over several heats using hammer, tongs, and anvil.

-European chisels were also fabricated using this technique before the advent of mass-produced inexpensive steel.
+Make no mistake: European chisels were also fabricated using this technique before the advent of mass-produced inexpensive steel.
 Unfortunately, this once-universal excellent technique has been all but forgotten outside of Japan.

 Materials & Process

 The best professional-grade chisels are made of high-quality iron and the purest plain high-carbon steel.
 These ancient metals are difficult to work, being very sensitive to temperature and thermal shock and tending to warp and crack badly in less than experienced hands.
-Many alloys and processes have been developed over the last 60 years to make tool production more profitable using unskilled labor, but for simple cutting ability and ease of sharpening, nothing rivals this combination.
+Many alloys and processes have been developed over the last 70 years to make tool production more profitable using unskilled labor, but for simple cutting ability and ease of sharpening, nothing rivals this combination.

-Mass-produced consumer-grade Japanese chisel are made of pre-laminated strip steel manufactured in steel mills by either cold-rolling or hot-rolling a layer of high-carbon steel to a layer of mild-steel.
+Mass-produced consumer-grade Japanese chisel are made from pre-laminated strip steel manufactured in steel mills by either cold-rolling or hot-rolling a layer of high-carbon steel to a layer of mild-steel.
 This material, called ” rikizai” (利器材)or ” fukugozai” (複合材)was originally developed for mass-producing inexpensive kitchen knives as a labour-saving material to reduce manufacturing costs.

 Blades made from rikizai typically perform adequately for most consumers, but many professionals seek the higher performance of so-called ” fine-grain” steel’s smaller and more uniformly-distributed carbides as found in hand-forged, expertly heat-treated blades.
 Those who develop the skills necessary to discern the difference between such professional-grade and consumer-grade blades, can never be satisfied with the inferior tool.